By Aaron Riddle

 Now that we know the problems the customer was having before partnering with you, let’s nail down the story throughout their entire experience.
 Let your audience know the “white glove” approach they’ll be experiencing once they’ve agreed to use you to solve their problems.

 Nothing is off the table here!
 Give a quick background and overview to your customer and go through the problems they were experiencing.
-While walking through those past issues, showcase some of the concerns the customer had prior to getting started, like giving up ownership of particular pieces of its business or the cost to return to highlight to your audience potential similar occurrences.
+While walking through those past issues, showcase some of the concerns the customer had prior to getting started, like giving up ownership of particular pieces of its business or ROI to highlight to your audience potential similar occurrences.

-Here are a couple of example questions to get the story started:
+Here are a couple of case study example questions to get the story started:

 - What was the customer looking to solve when partnering with you?